 • Blue Knot Foundation - Three phased approach: safety and stabilisation

-$100 / hour (both privately paying and NDIS clients)
+$100 / hour

 The concept of recovery model.